 Sales’ Most Underutilized Resource

-Recent research shows CRM utilization in organizations performing at world-class levels far exceeds that of the general population
+Recent research shows CRM utilization in organizations that are performing at world-class levels far exceeds that of the general population.
+So how can we ensue that our CRM adoption realises the same benefit to our organisation

 More than 80 percent of the organizations we surveyed have a CRM system, but adoption rates vary widely.
 Almost 40 % have an adoption rate of less than 75 percent.
 While individual salespeople in these organizations may find value in using the CRM system, adoption at that level certainly doesn’t provide sales leadership with any kind of reliable funnel visibility or forecast predictability.